Sep 24, 2025

 Notable Results:

 In other news, a dog door has been installed!
 So far, it seems to be a “one way” door.
 When I let Henry outside through the back doors, he remains behind me as I am closing them.
-If only he would use them to go out, rather than go on the floor!
+If only he would use them to go out, rather than relieve himself on the floor!
 His separation anxiety is high and he out-maneuvers any barrier.
-Restricting his open space further to a kennel will be undertaken with caution, avoiding cardiac status is paramount due to his cardiac status.
+Restricting his open space further to a kennel will be undertaken with caution, avoiding cardiac stress is paramount due to his cardiac status.
 CBD has not been helpful; he will try doggy melatonin chews that also contain chamomile, valerian root, and hemp seed oil.
 We shall see!

 HOLD HARMLESS NOTICE